BPW History Film

 Featured in the BPW historical film:

-– The battle for the Equal Rights Amendment
+– The battle for the Equal Rights Amendment to become law

-– The benefits of membership with BPW
+– The benefits of BPW membership

-– The future for BPW – an appreciation for what has been done, and looking ahead at what still needs to be done
+– The future for BPW – an appreciation for what has been done, and looking ahead

 Why do BPW’s around the world screen the film?